avihu111/avihu111.github.io/_posts/2022-03-29-Active-Learning.md

 <img src="https://user-images.githubusercontent.com/39214195/160614551-99e874e4-2ffd-4a48-baea-8e4232b5ed2a.png" width="640">

+### Results
 TypiClust sample selection shows clear improvements in performance on a variety of datasets and in many training frameworks:

 <img src="https://user-images.githubusercontent.com/39214195/160615739-31fb1135-6f84-435a-beb6-95ca6d8c028d.png" width="440">

-## Why it works
+Notice that the improvements are more significant when using semi supervised learning.
+Specifically, when selecting 10 samples from CIFAR-10, TypiClust achieves a significant improvement of 39.4% in test accuracy over random selection.

+### Visualization
-Our method prefers to sample dense parts of the distribution, which is more beneficial when labeled data is scarse.
+TypiClust samples dense parts of the distribution, which is more beneficial when labeled data is scarse.
 We compare the selection of 10 examples on synthetic data, comparing our method with coreset selections:

 <img src="https://user-images.githubusercontent.com/39214195/160669776-ccc8e7a8-0df3-4c7a-9a75-5df01a051d1f.gif" width="440">